 Were you terminated after a medical leave or notifying your employer of a disability?

-Disability discrimination is pervasive in today’s workplaces, but luckily there are laws in place to protect employees.
+Disability discrimination is pervasive in today’s workplaces, luckily, there are disability discrimination laws in place to protect employees.
 The coverage provided to disabled workers by the FEHA is broader than that provided by the federal Americans with Disabilities Act (ADA), even after the amendment of the federal statute.
 Employees and applicants with physical or mental disabilities are entitled to reasonable accommodations to perform the essential functions of the job they seek or hold.
 Employers must engage in a timely, good-faith interactive process in response to a request for reasonable accommodation, and the failure to do so is an independent violation of the FEHA.
 Government Code §12940(n).

 The FEHA defines a disabled person to include a person with a “limitation” upon a major life activity, as opposed to federal law which requires a “substantial limitation” on a major life activity.
 Whether a disability “limits” a major life activity is determined without regard to mitigating measures, such as medications, assistive devices, or reasonable accommodations, unless the mitigating measure itself limits a major life activity.
 Government Code §12926.1(c).